 If our current product candidate, STK-001, is approved for the treatment of Dravet syndrome, it may compete with other products currently marketed or in development.
-Currently marketed antiepileptic drugs range from cannabidiols, such as GW Pharmaceuticals, plc's Epidiolex, Fintepla® (fenfluramine) from Zogenix, to GABA receptor agonists, such as clobazam, to glutamate blockers, such as topiramate.
-Companies such as Ovid Therapeutics/Takeda, Xenon Pharmaceuticals, and Encoded Therapeutics are also developing treatments for Dravet syndrome.
-Many of the currently marketed antiepileptic drugs are available as generics.
+Currently marketed anti-seizure medicines (ASMs) range from cannabidiols, such as Jazz Pharmaceuticals' Epidiolex, Fintepla® (fenfluramine) from Zogenix, to GABA receptor agonists, such as clobazam and stiripentol, to glutamate blockers, such as topiramate.
+Companies such as Ovid Therapeutics/Takeda, Xenon Pharmaceuticals, Eisai Pharmaceuticals, Longboard Pharmaceuticals and Encoded Therapeutics are also developing treatments for Dravet syndrome.
+Many of the currently marketed ASMs are available as generics.
 In addition, numerous compounds are in clinical development for treatment of epilepsy.
 To our knowledge, the clinical development pipeline includes cannabinoids, 5-HT release stimulants, cholesterol 24-hydroxylase inhibitors, and sodium channel antagonists from a variety of companies.
 Importantly, we believe none of the drugs in clinical development address the underlying genetic cause of Dravet syndrome.